Bob Bjorklund

-Robert John Bjorklund (June 12, 1918 – January 27, 1994) was an American professional football center who played one season with the Philadelphia Eagles of the National Football League (NFL).
+Robert John Bjorklund (June 12, 1918 – January 27, 1994) was an American professional football player who was a center for one season with the Philadelphia Eagles of the National Football League (NFL).
 He was selected by the Pittsburgh Steelers in the 20th round of the 1941 NFL draft after playing college football at the University of Minnesota.

 Early life and college

 Robert John Bjorklund was born on June 12, 1918, in Minneapolis, Minnesota.
 He attended North Community High School in Minneapolis, Minnesota.

 He was a member of the Minnesota Golden Gophers of the University of Minnesota from 1937 to 1940, and a three-year letterman from 1938 to 1940.
 1940 Golden Gophers were AP Poll national champions.

 Professional career

 Bjorklund was selected by the Pittsburgh Steelers in the 20th round, with the 182nd overall pick, of the 1941 NFL draft.
 He signed with the Philadelphia Eagles later in 1941.
 He played in seven games for the Eagles during the 1942 season.
 He became a free agent after the season.
 Bjorklund served in the United States Army during World War II.
 He was a member of the 1944 Camp Peary Pirates football team.